joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6699692/2025/10/08/nfl-week-6-confidence-picks-dolphins-49ers-lions/

 **How Zohran Mamdani Came to Embrace the Palestinian Cause**\
-`Mr. Mamdani, the leader in the New York City mayor’s race, was shaped by a lifelong journey that influenced his view of Israel and formed the basis of his activist approach to politics.`\
+`As Mr. Mamdani seeks to reassure New York City he is open to compromise, his views on Israel and Palestinians have been the biggest exception.`\
 https://nytimes.com/2025/10/08/nyregion/zohran-mamdani-israel-palestine.html

 **Gerald Arpino, Minus His Groovy Fourth Dimension**\